harisato/Aura-Safe/CONNECT_KEPLR.md

 - Aura Testnet:
 Use this [jsfiddle](https://jsfiddle.net/eledra/e9kzawp7/11/) to add the `aura-testnet` chain to your Keplr browser extension.
 - Aura Devnet:
-Use this [jsfiddle](https://jsfiddle.net/andqk/g4mrnva1/1/) to add the `aura-testnet` chain to your Keplr browser extension.
+Use this [jsfiddle](https://jsfiddle.net/andqk/g4mrnva1/1/) to add the `aura-devnet` chain to your Keplr browser extension.

 2. Detech Keplr
 ```